sains1/temporal-101-dotnet-solutions/exercises/helloworkflow/README.md

 ```

 <details>
-      <summary>After the build, you should see some output like the collpased section below:</summary>
+      <summary>You should see some output like the collpased section below:</summary>

       ```
       Progress: